Tylenis/Item-Catalog-App/README.md

 pip install virtualenv
 ```

 * This app uses Google OAuth 2.0 client IDs authentication.
 You will need OAuth credentials.
 [Detail explanation](https://support.google.com/googleapi/answer/6158849?hl=en&ref_topic=7013279), how to obtain them.
-Download the client secret as a JSON data file once you have created it and rename to "client_secret.json".
+Download the client secret as a JSON data file and rename it to "client_secret.json".

 ## Usage